Jock itch (tinea cruris) is a fungal infection that causes a red and itchy rash in warm and moist areas of the body.

 I have found patients who have jock itch often have toe-nail fungus as well, otherwise known as athlete’s foot.
 Jock itch is not necessarily a male complaint, many females can have an intense itch and redness on the inner thighs and mons pubis which is yeast related as well.

-You need to address the underlying candida yeast infection, because this in not just a local problem, your gut will likely be affected, almost guaranteed.
-Try local treatment with some Tea Tree Oil products, but look at internal treatment.
+Local treatment with some Tea Tree Oil products, but look at internal treatment also.
 Your best internal treatment would including eating a healthy diet, click this link.
 This nutritional plan I recommend would be a great start!

 For the skin, I recommend you try an intimate cream containing Australian tea tree oil, it should work very effectively.
 Your local health-food store or naturopath may have these products or could recommend a suitable topical product.